Ameya-Yokochō or just simply Ameyoko

 Vending machines exist to sell almost anything.
-In the early 2000s there were machines selling used schoolgirl underpants.
+In the early 1990s into the early 2000s there were machines selling used schoolgirl underpants.
 Yes, there was a market for used underpants, sold in shrink-wrapped packages for the equivalent of about US$40.

 My theory was that the underpants packages are were together in sweatshops (ha! get it? sweat!) staffed by overweight chain-smoking middle-aged women pulling on and removing underpants as fast as they can while simultaneously taking calls on sex-chat-line phones.
 But maybe I'm just a cynic about machine-vended used underwear.

-The used underpants craze seems to have disappeared, as ephemeral as the roughly contemporaneous style of rūsu sōku or ルス ソク, oversized loose socks.
+The used underpants craze seems to have disappeared, as ephemeral as the roughly contemporaneous earliest wave of ルーズ ソックス or rūzu sokkusu, oversized loose socks (which returned in the mid to late 2010s).
 Now the used underwear market is dominated by pervy Americans.